-It is possible to define separate messages for callers whose calls were answered, were busy, and calls that were missed.
-The Default Message will be the message sent to all callers, unless you choose to have dedicated messages for each category.
+It is possible to define separate messages for callers whose calls were answered, busy or missed (Call Status).
+The Default Message will be the message sent to all callers, unless you choose to have customised messages for each call status category.

-If you choose to have dedicated messages for each category, the Default Message will be the message sent to callers whose calls were answered.
+If you choose to have customised messages for each call status category, the Default Message will be the message sent to callers whose calls were answered.

 You must define the content of the Default Message.
 Enter your chosen text in the dialogue box labelled ‘Default Message’.
 Each text message is limited to 140 characters, including spaces.
 You can enter messages that are longer than 140 characters in the Default Message box, but these will be sent as two (or more) messages of up to 140 characters each.
 Each outgoing SMS message is charged separately, so outgoing messages of more than 140 characters will incur extra charges.

-If you would like to define separate messages for each category of call, click the ‘Advanced Configuration’ button.
+If you would like to define separate messages for each call satus category, click the ‘Advanced Configuration’ button.
 This will open two additional dialogue boxes.
 Enter your message for missed calls in the ‘Message for Missed Calls’ box, and your message for busy calls in the ‘Message for Busy Calls’ box.
 These messages are also limited to 140 characters.

 Once you have completed all of the above steps, click the ‘Confirm’ button.